redhat-cop/cloud.gcp_ops/roles/manage_http_cloud_function/README.md

 - operation - Choices include 'create' and 'delete'.
 `required` always

-- func_name - A user-defined name of the function.
+- manage_http_cloud_function_name - A user-defined name of the function.
 Function names must be unique globally and match pattern `projects/*/locations/*/functions/*`.
 `required` always

-- func_location - The location of this cloud function.
+- manage_http_cloud_function_location - The location of this cloud function.
 `required` always

-- func_project - ID of the Google Cloud Platform project to use.
+- manage_http_cloud_function_project - ID of the Google Cloud Platform project to use.
 `required` always

-- func_runtime - The runtime in which to run the function.
+- manage_http_cloud_function_runtime - The runtime in which to run the function.
 `required` when `operation=create`

+- manage_http_cloud_function_available_memory_mb - The amount of memory in MB available for a function.

+- manage_http_cloud_function_description - The amount of memory in MB available for a function.

+- manage_http_cloud_function_scopes - Array of scopes to be used.

-- func_entry_point - The name of the function (as defined in source code) that will be executed.
+- manage_http_cloud_function_entry_point - The name of the function (as defined in source code) that will be executed.
 `required` when `operation=create`

 - source_archive_url - The Google Cloud Storage URL, starting with gs://, pointing to the zip archive which contains the function.